 Dr. Anat Ben-Yonatan

-She is the co-founder and a steering committee member of both the human-animal connections forum, and of the community for human-animal studies (HASI) under the auspices of the Israeli Anthropological Association, which she also co-chairs.
+Anat is the co-founder and a steering committee member of the human-animal connections forum and the community for human-animal studies (HASI) under the auspices of the Israeli Anthropological Association, which she also co-chairs.